renpy/renpy/sphinx/source/testcases.rst

-The ``pattern`` property takes a string (except in the case of the string expression clause, where it is the string itself) which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements (typically, buttons).
+The ``pattern`` property takes a string (except in the case of the string expression clause, where it is the string itself) which resolves to a target found on the screen, based on the shortest match among the alt text of focusable screen elements (typically, buttons).
 The search is case-insensitive.

 If no pattern is given, the virtual test mouse is positioned to the last